elastic/kibana/x-pack/plugins/observability_solution/apm/dev_docs/testing.md

 #### API Test tips

 - For data generation in API tests have a look at the [kbn-apm-synthtrace](../../../../packages/kbn-apm-synthtrace/README.md) package
-- For debugging access Elasticsearch on http://localhost:9220 and Kibana on http://localhost:5620 (`elastic` / `changeme`)
+- For debugging access Elasticsearch on http://localhost:9220 and Kibana on http://localhost:5620 (`elastic` / `changeme2`)

 ---